JamesGKent/USBRoboArm/README.md

 # USBRoboArm
-This library provides an interface to control the USB robotic arm available from maplin:
+This python library provides an interface to control the USB robotic arm available from maplin:
 http://www.maplin.co.uk/p/usb-controlled-robotic-arm-kit-a37jn
 the libary exposes a simple interface by creating an object for the arm, and calling methods of it to move:
 ```